What Is Facebook Organic Reach?

 My tests showed a significant increase (almost 40%) in organic reach in all periods, especially after doing the ‘boost post’ for a few months.

-I use Buffer to manage my Facebook posts, and I schedule them to go live during the morning hours.
-I find that I get more interactions if I post between 9:00 and 10:00 a.m.
+I schedule my Facebook posts to go live in the morning.
+I get more interactions if I post between 9:00 and 10:00 a.m.

-Many studies can give you some guidelines, like this study from Coschedule (screenshot below), but the best way to find out is to look at your insights and experiment with different dates/times.
+Many studies, like this one from Coschedule, can give you some guidelines, but the best way to find out is to examine your insights and experiment with different dates/times.

 As stated many times above, one factor that can help increase your organic reach is engagement with posts from your friends.